rkuma183/wilsonmar.github.io/_posts/2017-03-18-devops-dashboards.md

 At the team level:

    * Features (work items)
-   * Code commits per day
+   * Code commits per day -- from GitLab
-   * Builds
+   * Quality of code from scans for compliance to rules for security and other aspects of coverage -- from SonarQube
-   * Quality of code from scans for compliance to rules for security and other aspects of coverage
+   * Builds -- from Jenkins
-   * Deployments to servers
+   * Deployments to servers -- from Jenkins

 <a target="_blank" href="https://cloud.githubusercontent.com/assets/300046/24074613/8b7f7f62-0be2-11e7-9c78-867c0343fd00.jpg">
 <img width="400" alt="hygiea-screenshot-2848x1666" src="https://cloud.githubusercontent.com/assets/300046/24074613/8b7f7f62-0be2-11e7-9c78-867c0343fd00.jpg"><br />(Click for pop-up full image)</a>